SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 uncommitted Hadamard-screening experiment remain excluded.
 Decoder-wide coverage and performance acceptance remain open; these results verify the recorded cases and do not establish complete codec conformance.

+The inter-mode ordering checkpoint evaluates inter candidates before intra and retains only the winning syntax and transform choices across those trials.
+Final inter reconstruction regenerates the selected transforms using existing scratch storage; empty planes retain prediction without re-quantization.
+Equal-cost intra candidates do not replace the preceding inter winner.
+The source basis is `av1/encoder/rdopt.c:6355-6399,6491-6494` and `av1/encoder/partition_search.c:474-503`.
+This corrects ordering and winner publication, but does not implement the reference's full intra gating, TPL decisions, winner refinement, larger inter partitions, or additional references.
+After the final code edit, Release .NET 11 built with zero errors and zero warnings; serialized VSTest passed 379/379 focused encoder, superblock, intra-copy, and public HEIF cases (`inter-first-r2.trx`, 41.5269 seconds).
+Fresh optimized-native comparisons matched 86,859 samples across 39 motion streams and 477,243 samples across three larger row-refresh streams.
+Encoder reconstruction also matched native decoding over 102,390 samples in 12 deblocking streams.
+Each comparison reported maximum error zero, differing samples zero, and counts exceeding one zero.
+These checks establish the recorded same-bitstream behavior, not separate-encoder parity or performance.

 Acceptance criteria are separate for encoding and decoding:

 - Encoder parity permits at most one component unit per sample when comparing separately encoded results